Danni Wyatt-Hodge and the Viral “Marry Me” Tweet to Virat Kohli: A Cricketing Tale That Broke the Internet

 More than a decade later, the “Kholi marry me!!!” tweet still brings smiles to cricket fans around the world.
 It’s a testament to the power of social media, the charm of spontaneous moments, and the enduring appeal of cricket as a global unifier.

-Danielle Wyatt-Hodge may not have married Virat Kohli, but she certainly won the hearts of millions—and gave us one of the most delightful cricket stories of the decade.
+Danielle Wyatt-Hodge may not have married Virat Kohli, but she certainly won the hearts of millions—and gave one of the most delightful cricket stories of the decade.

 Read more: